|

 minimal bedroom folk and blues for acoustic guitar and found noises:

-the double-CD Orinoka Crash Suite (tUMULt, 2003), including a full disc
+the double-CD Orinoka Crash Suite (tUMULt, 2003), including a disc of

 (18 Reasons To Love Your Hater To Death),